karmaniverous/entity-manager/README.md

       },
     },
   },
-  // Will be added to every entity object.
-Pick a value that won't collide with
+  // Will be added to every entity object as appropriate.
+Pick a value that
-  // entity data!
+  // won't collide with entity data!
   shardKeyToken: 'shardId',
 };
 ```